 And we’re always keeping an eye on industry numbers and trends.
 However, as fluctuations in the economic landscape have taught us over the years, the future is not predictable—even in good times.
 Data tells us that digital marketing budgets are projected to increase more significantly than traditional advertising.
 But it's equally important to note that disruption, competition, and new opportunities happen quickly.
 That why it’s important for businesses to be quick on their feet.

-Today, we'll focus on forecasting budgets with data—so you can make better decisions as you're planning for 2021.
+Today, we'll focus on forecasting with data—so you can make better budgeting decisions as you're planning for 2021.
 The first step in figuring out a marketing budget?
 Understanding the importance of budgets in the first place and knowing which metrics matter.

 What is included in a marketing budget?